obiba/amber-doc/studio-user-guide/cookbook/case-reports/extract-records.rst

 **CSV**

+The file downloaded is a text file in CSV format.
+There is no data dictionary included, only data (with one column per variable).
+The CSV file is divided in sections: one per form and its revision.

+**CSV (zip)**

 The file downloaded is a ZIP archive containing one folder per form-revision.
 Each of these folders includes:

 * the data dictionary in a **variables.json** file,
 * the data in **data.csv** file.
 The CSV files header line are the variable names.

+**Excel**

+The file downloaded is an Excel file, containing both the data dictionaries and the data.
+This Excel file contains several work sheets:

+* **Variables** is a work sheet describing each variable for each form revision (identified by the **table** column),
+* **Categories** is a work sheet describing each variable categories (i.e. select options),
+* one work sheet for each form revision's collected data.

 **JSON**